-See CR 5 LCR 3 (ed).
+See LCR 3(d).

-(d) Copies of File Original Complaint; No Copies Required
+(d) File Original Complaint; No Copies Required

-Plaintiff shall send to the clerk an original complaint form for filing, one copy for each defendant named, plus one additional copy to be returned; plaintiff is not required to file additional copies.
+Plaintiff shall send to the clerk an original complaint form for filing; plaintiff is not required to file additional copies.
 Plaintiff should keep a copy of the complaint for his or her own records; the clerk will not routinely return a copy of the complaint to plaintiff.